pyOpenSci/pyopensci.github.io/_packaging/packaging.md

 ---
-title: "Create your Python package structure"
+title: "Create Python package structure"
 excerpt: "Learn about the best way to create your Python package."
 subpages:
   - name: The structure of a Python package